Trash Rules and Procedures

 There is no pick-up of rocks, sod, dirt, bricks, cinder blocks, iron or paint.
 Nor will they pick up 'building materials', such as plaster board, doors, windows & the like.

-TOTA RULES:
+TOTA TRASH RULES:

-All trash cans and recycle bins must be stored in your backyard area, inside the fence of your property.
+All trash cans and recycle bins must be stored in your backyard area, inside the fence of your property. unless otherwise authorized.
+Cans improperly placed without authorization may be subject to it its removal and later replacement at owner's expense.

 Suggestion for “Construction and Remodeling” refuse.